 Throughout the year I have had periods where I was not motivated, I did not want to do anything, I was stuck – but thanks to the books I have read- I was able to push through.

-I was reading a book on Selling, and the ideas in the book really pumped me up.
+I was reading a book on Selling, and the ideas in the book pumped me up.
 I wanted to apply those strategies at work.
 I wanted to get to work just so that I can apply the ideas.

 A few weeks ago I was feeling extremely stressed at work.
-I was having one of those weeks where nothing was going in my favour.
+I was having one of those weeks where nothing was going in my favor.
 Prospects were not buying, nobody was picking up the phone, and I was scared that I am stuck in my job with no hope.
 Just then a thought popped into my mind –Go to the Balcony.

-That thought urged me to step out of the office to re-collect my thoughts ,and calm down.
+That thought urged me to step out of the office to recollect my thoughts, and calm down.
 That allowed me to release the stress, and get back to work more relaxed.
-Ever since that I am having a great time at work.
+Ever since that, I am having a great time at work.

-c) Ideas to write
+2. Ideas to Write